MOS Technology VIC-II: Bitmap mode

 Adding an all-points-addressable bitmap mode was one of the Commodore design team's primary goals, as the VIC-I lacked such a feature.
 However, in order to use as little additional circuitry as possible, they organized it in the same manner as character mode, i.e. 8x8 and 4x8 tiles.
 Bitmap graphics require an 8k page for the pixel data and each byte corresponds to one row of eight or four pixels.
 The next byte is the row underneath it and after the 8th row, returning to the top of the next tile.

 In hi-res bitmaps, screen RAM is used to hold the foreground and background colors of each tile (high and low nibble of each byte).
 This is the only VIC-II mode that does not make any use of the color RAM at $D800 or the background color register at $D021.

 Multicolor bitmap mode allows three colors per tile (the fourth is the background color as set in $D021).
 Colors 1 and 2 are selected by the bits in screen RAM (same as hires bitmaps) and the third is from color RAM.

-Despite the high level of color detail and all-points-addressable capabilities of bitmap mode, it is generally impractical for in-game graphics due to requiring a high amount of system resources (8k for the pixel data plus considerable more CPU cycles to modify each tile) and normally cannot be scrolled.
+Despite the high level of color detail and all-points-addressable capabilities of bitmap mode, it is generally impractical for in-game graphics due to requiring a high amount of system resources (8k for the pixel data plus considerably more CPU cycles to modify each tile) and normally cannot be scrolled.
 Thus, it is most commonly seen on loader and sometimes title screens.